0xTamil/awesome-low-level/README.md

 ### What to do

-Learn common ways to organize and process data.
+Learn how to organize data and design efficient solutions by understanding common data structures, algorithms, and computational complexity.

 Important data structures include: